Salmon Tacos with fresh Chipotle yoghurt and guacamole

 Ingredients

-500g Wild or Alaskan Salmon filets, fresh or frozen (if frozen, allow to defrost before preparing)
+500g Wild or Alaskan Salmon fillets, fresh or defrosted

 1 tsp garlic salt